 Previously, manuscripts could be submitted to the managing editor by e-mail.
 We now kindly ask all authors to ensure that they have also submitted their article through the journal's online system.

 NB: Manuscripts should be written in clear English and adhere to the ULR style guide.
 If English is not your first language we advise that you have your manuscript professionally edited prior to submission.
 This may help to ensure that the academic content of your paper is fully understood by journal editors and reviewers.
 Please note that language editing does not guarantee that your manuscript will be accepted for publication.

 The Utrecht Law Review does not charge Article Processing Charges (APCs), as these are currently covered by the Utrecht University School of Law.

 The Utrecht Law Review provides immediate open access to its content.
 Authors retain copyright of their articles.
-Articles are distributed under the terms of the Creative Commons Attribution 3.0 Unported License (CC-by).
+Articles are distributed under the terms of the Creative Commons Attribution 4.0 License (CC-by).

 If you have any questions you can contact the managing editor

-Academic articles for the general January issue must be submitted before 30 August.
+Academic articles and student papers for the general issue must be submitted before 15 April.

 Articles for special issues can only be submitted on invitation by the editors.